tum-i4/munch/task_list.md

 # My Tasks

+Task list (13.10.2016)

+- [ ] Try all KLEE found errors - can they be found by AFL?
+- [ ] Try all the bugs with KLEE again (coreutils-6.10) - same time as the paper*2

 Task list (06.10.2016)

-- [ ] Search for papers that have already covered things around the area we are working on
+- [x] Search for papers that have already covered things around the area we are working on
-- [ ] Check the KLEE paper to see which coreutils crash (and which lines are covered) and test with afl to see if we can get the same results (~24h fuzzing)
+- [x] Check the KLEE paper to see which coreutils crash (and which lines are covered) and test with afl to see if we can get the same results (~24h fuzzing)

 Task list (29.09.2016)